cisagov/prescup-challenges/pc4/team/round2-whats-in-the-box/solution/README.md

 1. Begin by executing it.
 You will get output that it is running commands and the results have been stored.
 2. If you watch Wireshark while it is running, you will see that a transfer occurred.
 Assume that data was sent out to another host.
-3. If you continue testing the script, you will find that cmds can be passed as arguments which are sent to the external host.
+3. If you continue testing the script, you will find that commands can be passed as arguments which are sent to the external host.
 The results will be returned.
 4. You can test it by running this command:
     - `Python3 script2.py ‘ls -l’`
     Which will then return to you the listing of files in the directory of the host this script connects too